 The Clergy Support Trust Library is available via web browser, Apple (iOS) and Android after you fill out the subscription form.

-To verify eligibility, you will need a 6-digit code to sign up from your DDO, IME2 Officer or from Moodle (see the FAQs below).
+To verify eligibility, you will need a 7-character code to sign up from your DDO, IME2 Officer or from Moodle (see the FAQs below).

 All Anglican ordinands and curates (Initial Ministerial Education Phase 2 - IME2) in the UK and Ireland are being offered FREE access to a Library website and apps sponsored by Clergy Support Trust.